christopherwk210/gm-bot/README.md

 │   │   ├── resources.js         // Responsible for `!resources`
 │   │   ├── roleControl.js       // Responsible for `!role`
 │   │   └── streamer.js          // Responsible for `!streamy`
+│   │   └── welcome.js           // Responsible for `!welcome` and sending the initial welcome
 │   │
 │   ├── docs                   // Extra scripts that help the `!docs` command │   │   ├── searchdat-gms1.js    // Contains valid GMS1 documentation urls